 Thanksgiving is a time for family, an opportunity to show gratitude, and to count one’s blessings.
-Unless you’re from Mississippi, that is.
-When the Ole Miss Rebels and Mississippi State Bulldogs meet Thursday (the 28th time the two SEC rivals face off on Thanksgiving Day), fans throughout the Magnolia State will be engaged in one of the fiercest feuds in all of college football.
+Unless you're from Mississippi, that is.
+Instead, Turkey Day is typically when the Ole Miss Rebels and Mississippi State Bulldogs get together to reignite one of the fiercest feuds in all of college football.

 10. 1964: Mississippi State 20, Ole Miss 17

 With television cameras broadcasting the game to a national audience for the very first time, Mississippi State earned its first victory over Ole Miss since 1946.
 Over that span, the Rebels posted a 14-0-3 record in the series.